-Ape’s Den, March 2017.
+March 2017.
 Eventually The Royal Anglian Way gains access to the rock’s famous Ape’s Den, a feeding station for the local Barbary macaques.
-Gibraltar is home to the only existing wild monkey population in the European continent, so you’ll see signs all over town and around the rock warning you not to feed them!
-They have a reputation for being troublesome little creatures, though the family I came across lazing around on the walls seemed docile enough and I was able to get really close.
+Gibraltar is home to the only existing wild monkey population in the European continent and you’ll see signs all over town and around the rock warning you not to feed them!
+They have a reputation for being troublesome little creatures, though the family I came across lazing around on the walls seemed docile enough and I was able to get really close to them.

-World War II Tunnels, March 2017.
+March 2017.
 At the start of World War II the citizens of Gibraltar were evacuated and an underground tunnel system created within the rock.
 This quickly expanded into what was essentially an underground city capable of housing the entire 16,000-strong garrison.
-The World War II caves had some famous visitors over the years, including Churchill, De Gaulle, Eisenhower and poor old Polish Prime Minister Władysław Sikorski, who died after his visit in 1943 when his plane crashed into the sea sixteen seconds after takeoff from Gibraltar Airport.
+The caves have had some famous visitors over the years, including Churchill, De Gaulle, Eisenhower and poor old Polish Prime Minister Władysław Sikorski, who died after his visit in 1943 when his plane crashed into the sea sixteen seconds after takeoff from Gibraltar Airport.
 Today you can tour the caves for ten pounds.